a-sarasy/Computor-V1/README.md

 # Computor-V1
+42 PROJECT
 A calculator for polynomial